JohnTelford/rstblog/source/sphinx.rst

 ======

 .. post:: Oct 6, 2020
-   :tags: sphinx, rst, HTML, CSS, Javascript
+   :tags: sphinx, rst, HTML, CSS, JavaScript
    :category: reStructuredText

 .. note:: Oct 6, 2020

    - Work in Progress

 Sphinx is a  web site generator framework for creating web sites and other types of documentation.
 It requires using Markdown or reStructuredText for editing  text material